lozymon/lm.maker/README.md

   - jQuery get attr
   - jQuery get css
   > **Description:** Get the computed style properties for the first element in the set of matched elements.
+  > 1. jQuery Element
+  > 2. A CSS property.

   - jQuery get data
   - jQuery get data from element